haydenmbradley/power-outage-machine-learning/README.md

         frameborder="0">
  </iframe>

 This visual shows that severe weather is the largest cause, followed relatively closely by intentional attacks.
-Seeing the difference in number of outages under each category will help verify the solidy of our prediction.
-This will help add nuance to our predictions, since causes with more data points (more common) may allow us to trust our model's output more than causes with less data points (less common).
+Seeing the difference in number of outages under each category will help verify the solidity of our prediction.
+This will help add nuance to our predictions, since causes with more data points (more common) may allow us to trust our model's output more than causes with fewer data points (less common).

 ### Bivariate Analysis

-Next I will continue my exploration with a bivariate analysis of a few variables.
-First, I looked at distribution of `OUTAGE.DURATION` across `CAUSE.CATEGORY`:
+Next, I will continue my exploration with a bivariate analysis of a few variables.
+First, I looked at the distribution of `OUTAGE.DURATION` across `CAUSE.CATEGORY`:

  <iframe src="assets/figure5.html"
         width="800"